Evidlo/remarkable_news/contributing.md

 #### Additional Sources

 I'm looking for help adding more comics/news sources.
 Currently remarkable_news supports `.jpg`, `.png`, `.tiff`, and `.bmp` sources.
-New source configurations can be added in the `services/` folder and a new target should be added to the [Makefile](Makefile) in the *Sources* section.
+New source configurations can be added in the `services/`.
+See [this file](/services/picsum.service) for a simple example with a fixed link to a `.jpg`.

 The easiest news/comics sources to add are those that have a static link to the latest image.
 However, this is often not the case, so remarkable_news can handle these situations in two ways:

 - date dependent URLs - See [this file](/services/nyt.service) for an example.
 - <img> tag parsing from html (via [xpath expressions](https://www.webperformance.com/load-testing-tools/blog/articles/real-browser-manual/building-a-testcase/how-locate-element-the-page/xpath-locator-examples/)) - See [this file](/services/xkcd.service) for an example.

-#### New features

-Also, there are some additional features I would like to get added

-- more options for scaling, margins
-- parse image titles from html (also via xpaths)
-- parse image description from html (via xpaths), would be great for Wikipedia picture of the day to have a caption

 #### Testing on host machine